rhollings/virtual-assistant/README.md

 search: searches web by opening a new tab or reads results directly from search
 news: displays latest news
 jokes/facts: can tell a random joke/fact
-personalized local db that tracks favorite shows, books etc.
+personalized local db that tracks favorite shows

 <h3>In House Libraries & Imports</h3>